marxin/texi2rst-generated/sphinx/gcc/data-file-relocation-to-support-cross-profiling.rst

 use them for profile directed optimizations ( :option:`-fprofile-use` ), or to use the :command:`gcov` tool.

-..
-Copyright (C) 2014-2021 Free Software Foundation, Inc.

-..
-This is part of the GCC manual.

-..
-For copying conditions, see the file gcc.texi.

 @c man begin COPYRIGHT
 Copyright @copyright{} 2014-2021 Free Software Foundation, Inc.